datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 .. note::

-   This use case is multilayered, assumes familiarity with neuroimaging data structures and standards, and some understanding of neuroimaging software.
+   This use case is multi-layered, assumes familiarity with neuroimaging data structures and standards, and some understanding of neuroimaging software.
 It includes many neuroimaging-specific tools, commands, or concepts that are not covered in the Basics of the handbook.

-   Please see the hidden section below for a less complex automatically reproducible analysis of public data without DataLad extensions.
-This hidden use case can give you a more general introduction into automatically reproducible analyses.
+   For a less complex yet still automatically reproducible analysis of public data (without DataLad extensions), please see the hidden section below.
+This hidden use case gives a more "introductory" automatically reproducible analyses.

    .. findoutmore:: An automatically reproducible analysis of public neuroimaging data

-       This use case sketches the basics of an analysis that can be automatically reproduced by anyone:
+       This hidden use case sketches the basics of an analysis that can be automatically reproduced by anyone:

        #.
 Public open data stems from :term:`the DataLad superdataset ///`.